hboutemy/maven-bench/README.md

 Measures have been done executing "mvn validate" on Apache Camel project.

-Feel free to use this project and contribute to it.
+Feel free to use this project and contribute to it!

 # Set up